-Other sides include potato salad, cole slaw, pinto beans, Brussel sprouts, mac 'n cheese, and tater tot casserole.
+Other sides include potato salad, cole slaw, pinto beans, Brussels sprouts, mac 'n cheese, and tater tot casserole.
 A single serving is $5, pints are $10, and quarts are $14.

-Once you've ordered your meat plate and sides and choose a beverage from an assortment of craft beers, wines, and non-alcoholic drinks, including Topo Chico and Mexican Coca-Cola, move on to the cashier.
+Once you've ordered your meat plate and sides and chosen a beverage from an assortment of craft beers, wines, and non-alcoholic drinks, including Topo Chico and Mexican Coca-Cola, move on to the cashier.

 Here, you can order one of Truth BBQ's desserts on display in the refrigerated glass case to your right.

 Botello's mom, Janel, and head baker Laquita Wilkins make the massive cake slices.
 We opted for the smaller banana pudding on our first visit.

 Lunch is Served

 After paying, we collected utensils and walked through the main dining room to the back patio for a few photos.

 A sign on the wall featured four words summarizing what makes for the best BBQ in Texas according to Truth: wood, smoke, time, and love.